Your Cancer Care Team

 - Hospice care providers: These individuals provide specialized care to meet the needs of people who have terminal or end-stage cancer.
 This type of care focuses on providing physical comfort, reducing pain, and giving emotional or spiritual support.

 - Clergy: Chaplains conduct religious worship and perform other spiritual functions associated with beliefs and religion.
 Many people find prayer and spiritual counseling can be help them cope with cancer.

 Don't Have Many Options for Health Care?

-- If you can’t find a doctor nearby or have chosen a doctor who has not the kind of cancer you have very often, here are some things you can do to ensure that you receive the best possible care:
+If you can’t find a doctor nearby or have chosen a doctor who does not have a lot of experience with the type of cancer you have, here are some things you can do to ensure that you receive the best possible care:

 - Ask your doctor where to go for a second opinion.
 Does your doctor know another doctor at an NCI cancer center?
 Maybe there is someone you could see once who could consult on your case?

 - Call or email the closest NCI-designated cancer center.
 Ask if they have a visiting oncologist who comes to your area occasionally.
 Ask how you can get to see this doctor.
 Some hospitals have telemedicine services that could be useful to you or your doctor.

 - Find out if you are eligible for any clinical trials.